Nadock/rileychase.net/pages/blog/index.md

 ---
-title: Blog index
+title: Blog
+subtitle: It sure is a blog
 type: blog_index
+template: blog_index.html
 ---

-Hello world